-Apart from financial benefits, having a laneway home is a solution for everyone who would like to keep aging parents close, but not in the same dwelling.
-It’s useful for children growing and needing some more private areas, or are all grown-up and need to have their own place, but are just starting a career and can’t easily afford an apartment in Vancouver.
+Apart from financial benefits, having a laneway home is a solution for everyone who would like to keep ageing parents close, but not in the same dwelling.
+It’s useful for children growing and needing more private areas, or are all grown-up and need to have their own place but are just starting a career and can’t easily afford an apartment in Vancouver.

 Finally, laneway houses are an excellent opportunity for downsizing.
 Once your children have moved out, you may discover you don’t need such an abundant space.
-Transferring to the accessory residence and renting the main house is a smart solution that cuts down the bills.
+Transferring to the accessory residence and renting the main house is an intelligent solution that cuts down the bills.
 At the same time, that move will secure you a substantial supplemental income.

-This growing trend is providing more choice of housing in single-family residential neighborhoods for Vancouver residents.
+This growing trend is providing more choices of housing in single-family residential neighbourhoods for Vancouver residents.
 It’s a way to contribute to the city and support affordable sustainability by providing more opportunities for people to settle close to jobs, services, and transit, above all.
 Laneway housing also makes lanes greener, safer, and more livable.

 In general, if you live in Vancouver and have a single-family house with a back lane, you are probably eligible.
-Along with some secondary requirements, one of the main conditions for building a laneway house is that they need at least a 16′ distance from the existing object to the laneway.
-An experienced designer will be able to find a solution and make it work,
+Along with some secondary requirements, one of the main conditions for building a laneway house is to need at least a 16′ distance from the existing object to the laneway.
+An experienced designer will find a solution and make it work,

 or Book Here for consultation.